Cycling Through Yangshuo Countryside China

 Yangshuo is a picturesque riverside town near Guilin in South East China.

-Yangshuo is a popular place for its stunning river winding through the karst mountain landscape and rice fields.
+Yangshuo is known for its stunning river winding through the karst mountain landscape and endless rice fields.

 man on bicycle smiling at camera in yangshuo